Tracy D. Connors, Ph.D., Captain, USN (Ret)

 Captain Tracy D. Connors, USN (Ret.), graduated from Jacksonville University (AA), the University of Florida (BA), and the University of Rhode Island (MA), followed by graduate study in public communications (University of Maryland), and human resource development (Bowie State University).

 In 2013 he was awarded the Ph.D.
 Degree (with Distinction) in Human Services at Capella University with a specialization in Management of Nonprofit Agencies.
 His dissertation is entitled, “Towards a Theory of Self-Renewed Excellence for Philanthropic Organizations, Defining and Validating Management Constructs Associated with Organizational Performance Improvement.”

-Dr. Connors has served as a lead and core faculty member for the Norwich University Master of Public Administration (MPA), Charitable-Nonprofit Management Concentration and Graduate Certification program from 2013-2018.
+Dr. Connors served as lead and core faculty member for the Norwich University Master of Public Administration (MPA), Charitable-Nonprofit Management Concentration and Graduate Certification program from 2013-2018.
 He developed the first graduate certification program curriculum in charitable-philanthropic organization management based on his seminal Self-Renewing Organization Management Model.

 In December 2013, Dr. Connors delivered the Commencement Address for JU’s Fall graduation (See “Help yourself by helping others…“).
 At that time, Jacksonville University President Tim Cost conferred an Honorary Ph.D. in Leadership Excellence on Dr. Connors to recognize his “unsurpassed publication record” in the field of charitable-philanthropic organization management, and his “distinguished U.S. Navy service.”
 In addition, President Cost conferred the University’s first Honorary Associate of Arts Degree to recognize Dr. Connors’ tenure as a JU Student from 1957-1959, during which he was a member of JU’s first Soccer Team and President of the JU Chorus.